Huguitis/aoi.js-documentation/src/functions/util/mentioned.md

 ## Example

-This will return the ID of the **first** mention if you attempt to mention someone in this command:
+This will return the ID of the **first** mention if you attempt to mention someone in this command, or else it will return your ID:

 ```javascript
 bot.command({